cybera/text2img/README.md

 sudo service docker restart
 ```

-### Upgrading CUDA Version (optional)
+### Specifying CUDA Version

-The code in the repository is setup to run for CUDA versions below 11.6 and this section can be skipped.
+The code in the repository is setup to run for CUDA versions below 11.6.

 Upgrading the CUDA version may enable running newer images on the RAC GPU instance.